pranav-kalvium/Expense-Spitter-Challenge-by-MEDABLE/README.md

 The application currently displays initial sample data but needs full functionality implemented.

+**📸 Visual Reference:** See the `screenshots/` folder for images of what the completed application should look like.
+These screenshots show all features working and can help you understand the requirements.

 ## 📋 Detailed Requirements

 ### 1. People Management